 News & Updates

-Predoctoral Training in Professional Psychology
+Doctoral Internship Training in Professional Psychology

 Kennedy Krieger is one of the nation’s many programs dedicated to Leadership Education in Neurodevelopmental Disabilities (LEND).
 Administered by the Maternal and Child Health Bureau of the U.S. Department of Health and Human Services, the LEND program ensures that psychologists, physicians, nurses, therapists and other allied health professionals are qualified to address the unique needs of children with special healthcare requirements and their families — maximizing the developmental potential of children and enhancing the quality of life for families.

 All Kennedy Krieger doctoral interns receive their academic appointments through the Department of Pediatrics at the Johns Hopkins University School of Medicine.
 The internship is accredited through the American Psychological Association (APA), and has maintained accreditation since 1988.
 The next site visit will be in 2021.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 750 1st Street, NE

 Washington, DC 20002